The Hidden Subconscious Beliefs Quietly Shaping Your Life

 Awareness begins interrupting that process.
 Not perfectly.
 Not instantly.

-Usually more like realizing you've been unconsciously clenching something for years and slowly beginning to soften around it.
+Usually more like realizing you've been unconsciously bracing, tightening, or defending against life for years without even noticing it.